dfranx/SHADERed/README.md

 of autocompletion (inserts/removes brackets) and automatic indenting.
 All of these features can be turned on/off in options.
 Theres also an option to convert your tabs to spaces.
 The code editor will be improved over time.

-You are not forced to use the built-in code editor.
-You can run seperately your favourite code editor and SHADERed.
+**You are not forced to use the built-in code editor (and you probably shouldn't use it right now to avoid some annoying bugs)**.
+You can seperately run your favourite code editor and SHADERed.
-Modify your shaders in editor of your choice and just hit "Rebuild" (or a key - F5) in SHADERed.
+**Modify your shaders in the code editor of your choice and just save the file - SHADERed will automatically recompile the shaders for you**.

 ### Loading .obj models
 You can easily add your custom complex 3D models to scene.
 Only Wavefront .obj models are currently supported, but